mvan231/Scriptable/VSCO Recents/Readme.md

 This widget can display a random recent VSCO post from a specified user (URL passed as a widget parameter).

-Tap the widget, and you'll be directed to tbe post page.
+Tap the widget, and you'll be asked if you want to download the photo, go to the post, or go to the profile.
+(New as of 1.1)

 -----